 password: untccdc

-The learning objective of this lab is for students to get familiar with the concepts in the secret key encryption.
+The learning objective of this lab is for students to get familiar with the concepts of secret key encryption.
 After finishing the lab, students should be able to gain a first-hand experience on encryption algorithms and their modes of operation.
-We will study tools and libraries for providing data confidentiality.
+We will study tools and libraries to ensure data confidentiality.

-OpenSSL (https://www.openssl.org/) is toolkit for the Transport Layer Security (TLS) protocol, and also a general-purpose cryptographic library.
-Its latest full-featured version OpenSSL 1.1.1 is installed on the VM.
+OpenSSL (https://www.openssl.org/) is a toolkit for the Transport Layer Security (TLS) protocol and a general-purpose cryptographic library.
+Its latest full-featured version, OpenSSL 1.1.1 is installed on the VM.

 Encryption and decryption is performed using “openssl enc” and “openssl dec” commands, respectively.
 You may type “man openssl” to learn more.